How Much Does Business Health Insurance Cost Per Employee?

 Location

-The cost of company private healthcare varies depending on where you are in the UK.
+The cost of business private healthcare depends on where you are in the UK.
 For example, Central London hospitals tend to be the most expensive.

 Group Size